DIRECTOR: Griff Furst

 - A man's body is found in the river with his ear missing.

 Cold Moon is a supernatural slasher that is sadly hindered by a low budget.
 A lot of the visual effects come across as cheesy due to an overabundance of CGI.
 Still, Cold Moon is an above average supernatural horror movie that is never once boring.
-The film never stops moving from the first murder.
+This film never stops moving from the first murder.
 We have a solid cast, and the southern location only adds to all of the eerieness.
 You could do a lot worse than Cold Moon.
 A welcome surprise that I had initially passed off before even watching it.